Intermediate Domain Model Specification

 Hint

 In case the data structure inherits from a super structure, the attribute also contains inherited, non-hidden operations.
-Inherited operations of a structure can be distinguished from "local" operations by means of the IntermediateOperation concept's inherited attribute.
+Inherited operations of a structure can be distinguished from "local" operations by means of the IntermediateOperation

 Class IntermediateDataOperation

-An operation within an IntermediateDataStructure.
+An operation within an IntermediateDataStructure

-String[1] name
+String[1]

 Name of the operation.
 Unique within the same structure.

-String[1] qualifiedName
+String[1]

 Qualified name of the operation.
-Corresponds to the name of the operation prefixed by the qualified name of the defining IntermediateDataStructure.
-The name fragments are separated by dots.
+Corresponds to the name of the operation prefixed by the qualified name of the defining IntermediateDataStructure

-boolean hidden
+boolean

-Flag to indicate if the operation is hidden.
-Semantically, this flag corresponds to Java's private accessibility modifier.
+accessibility modifier.
 However, the flag differs in that an inherited operation may also be set to hidden.
 That is, operations' visibility may be overridden.
 A hidden operation is not visible in any of the following levels of the inheritance hierarchy.

-boolean inherited
+boolean

 Flag to indicate if the operation was inherited from a super structure.

-String[*] featureNames
+String[*]

 This attribute contains the names of all features specified for the operation.
 The following values are possible:

-Feature Name Description
+Feature Name | Description |

-"CLOSURE" Operation is a Closure in the sense of DDD.
+"CLOSURE" | Operation is a Closure in the sense of DDD. |

-"IDENTIFIER" Operation acts as identifier for an Entity in the sense of DDD (see also the featureNames attribute of the IntermediateDataStructure concept).
+in the sense of DDD (see also the

-"SIDE_EFFECT_FREE" Operation is side-effect-free in the sense of DDD.
+"SIDE_EFFECT_FREE" | Operation is side-effect-free in the sense of DDD. |

-"VALIDATOR" Operation acts as validator for a Specification in the sense of DDD (see also the featureNames attribute of the IntermediateDataStructure concept).
+Specification in the sense of DDD (see also

 Note